Gorilla Grodd: Fictional character biography

 In Justice League of America, Grodd is shown among the members of Libra's new Secret Society and placed in the Inner Circle.
-In the Final Crisis storyline, Grodd was among the high ranked superheroes and supervillains that were turned into Justifiers.
+In the Final Crisis storyline, Grodd is transformed into a Justifier.
 He is sent to apprehend Snapper Carr and Cheetah, but fails.

 The New 52

 In The New 52 continuity reboot, Grodd is the prince of Gorilla City.
 His abilities are derived from the Speed Force, which the gorillas refer to as the "Light".
 The Flash (Barry Allen) first encounters Grodd after a trip through the Speed Force which strands him in Gorilla City, shortly after Grodd has killed his father and become king.

 The Flash is hailed as a messenger spoken of in gorilla prophecy by all but Grodd, who sees the interloper as a threat to his ascension and designs for world conquest.
 When told of the treachery planned by the Ape Elders from his most trusted general, Grodd attempts to kill Barry and assume the mantle of the Light Bringer.
 The Flash foils Grodd's attempts by outmaneuvering him until Grodd causes the cave they are in to collapse, which allows Flash to escape.

 During the "Forever Evil" storyline, Grodd returns to Central City and conquers it, renaming the city Grodd City.
 Eventually growing bored with this, Grodd leaves Central City to parts unknown.